Antipasto Skewers Recipe & How to Choose Wine Pairings

 The meat, cheese, and olives bring a lot of salt to this dish.
 So you’ll want a good amount of acidity to offset this.
 The acid from the tomatoes will also soften the wine and if it doesn’t have enough acidity, the wine will taste flabby.

-White Pick: Sauvignon Blanc
+White Wine Pairing: Sauvignon Blanc

 Cool climate Sauvignon Blancs will have the high acidity needed for this pairing.
 One from southern New Zealand (you’ll most often see Marlborough) would work great, with its flavors of gooseberry and green bell pepper.
 Or if you want to get a little fancy, you could go with a Sancerre from the Loire Valley in France, with hints of green apple, lime, and wet stone (don’t ask me how I know what rocks taste like).

-Sparkling Pick: Lambrusco
+Sparkling Wine Pairing: Lambrusco

 Lambrusco gets a bad rap for its past, when the market was overrun with cheap, cloyingly sweet versions in the 70s and 80s.
 But quality Lambrusco is a fantastic food wine.
 Especially with meats and cheeses given it hails from Emilia-Romagna, home to the likes of Parmigiano Reggiano and Prosciutto di Parma.
 For a dry, light version, try Lambrusco di Sorbara.
 Or for a sweeter option, look for Lambrusco Salamino.

-Red Pick: Sangiovese
+Red Wine Pairing: Sangiovese

 This medium-bodied red wine is the dominant grape in Tuscany.
 Common flavors are red cherry, plum, and dried herbs.
 Look for Chianti Classico, which is made at higher altitudes and will have greater acidity than those just labeled Chianti.
 And whatever you do, don’t buy one that comes in a straw bottle.
 It’s a fiasco (no really, that’s what they’re called).

-Adventurous Pick: Verdicchio
+Adventurous Wine Pairing: Verdicchio

 A white wine from the Marche region in Central Italy, Verdicchio is naturally high in acidity and has flavors of lemon, almond, and sometimes fennel.
 Verdicchio dei Castelli di Jesi is most famous, where the grapes are grown around the fortified village of Jesi (I wish that I had Jessie’s castle).